 If you have agreed to provide a case study, we will hold the medical information you provide as part of that.
 All published information will be appropriately anonymised to protect your privacy.
 As part of the health information standard we refresh all published material every 3 years and will ask for your consent to continue using your case study.

 Where your consent (or opt-in) is needed for us to process your information or send communications to you, we will try to obtain your consent when you initially give us your personal information.
-We are required to refresh your consent regularly (every two years) and will contact you to do this provided we have your initial consent.
 If we have consent from you by more than one route, we will work to your most recent consent or opt-ins.
 You may withdraw your consent at any time.

 If you provide us with contact details for a particular method of communication we will assume that you have given us your consent for us to update your record and communicate with you using this information, unless you have told us otherwise.
 Contact details provided directly by you will update any previous preferences in relation to this channel unless you inform us otherwise.